tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/remake.md

 ```

-{{% /codeblock %}}

-Suppose the files `cleaned_listings.csv` and `cleaned_listings1.csv` were created after running the `cleaning.
-R` were not saved in the temp folder.
+Suppose the files `cleaned_listings.csv` and `cleaned_listings1.csv` were created after running the `cleaning.R` script were not saved in the temp folder.
 The files in the output folder are dependent on these files in the temp folder which will result in an error while executing make.

 **Here are the key steps we will take you through to debug using remake:**